 Your waiver may be approved subject to specific health conditions.
-In the case of infectious disease, you may require immediate medical attention in the United States, and direct refusal to seek treatment could result in USCIS denying your waiver.
-Only an attorney can help you to waive inadmissibility.
+In the case of infectious disease, you may require immediate medical attention in the United States; direct refusal to seek treatment could result in USCIS denying your waiver.
+Only an attorney can help you to get waive inadmissibility.

 What preparation is required for Immigration Medical Exam?

-A government-approved doctor has to perform your immigration medical exam.
+A government-approved doctor will perform your immigration medical exam.
 Depending on your location, you may need to schedule an appointment beforehand, or you may not.

 Your medical exam results can either be mailed to USCIS or brought to your green card interview.
 Medical exam forms are acceptable for two years from the date of the doctor’s signature.
 The USCIS website has a list of authorized doctors to schedule an appointment.

 2. If you’re applying from outside the United States:

 Once you receive an appointment letter from the National Visa Center (NVC) for your green card interview, you can schedule your medical examination.
 Applicants outside of the United States can apply for green cards through NVC.
 Moreover, you need to contact your local embassy or consulate before receiving your appointment letter.

 Their exam instructions will include a list of qualified and authorized doctors within your country, which you can select for your medical exam.
 Your exam results could expire in three to six months, depending on your medical condition.
 Your doctor should inform you about the expiry of medical exam results.